-What's the hot new disease being hyped by the media?
+What's the hot new disease being promoted by the media?
 It's the Zika virus ... and it's transmitted by mosquitoes.

 Uh oh.
-Summer is en route.
+Summer is looming.
 Mosquitoes, too.

 Otherwise, Zika virus disease isn't fatal.
 It does have some uncomfortable symptoms – fever, rash and joint pain.
 So, if Zika comes up in conversation this summer, rest easy.
 Like malaria and dengue fever, it's carried by tropical mosquitoes that don't frequent Racine County, southeastern Wisconsin or northern Illinois.

 Just like mosquitoes love woods, though, we aren't out of the woods regarding mosquito--borne illness.
-West Nile virus, which appeared in the U.S. about 15 years ago, is a risk.
+West Nile virus, which appeared in the U.S. about 15 years ago, is a threat.
 In the Racine County area, Illinois had 72 cases reported in 2015.
 Wisconsin had nine.

 Racine County local mosquitoes can carry West Nile virus.
 Its danger to people varies.
 In the vast majority of cases, an infected person has no symptoms.

-Prices start at just $125 per treatment.
+Prices start at just $125 per application.
 It's a small price to pay for peace of mind regarding West Nile ... and the peace of no mosquitoes buzzing around your ears.
 Call 262-521-1258, request a mosquito control quote or e-mail firstname.lastname@example.org, to schedule an application for your Racine County yard.